Thursday, January 26

 Quick Facts about Vermont:

-Remember to ask your parent/caretaker’s permission before clicking on any links!
+to ask your parent/caretaker’s permission before clicking on any links!

-5. The current state flag of Vermont was officially adopted on June 1, 1923.
+on June 1, 1923.
 Vermont’s state flag has a blue background.
-Vermont’s state seal appears on the center of the flag.
+Vermont’s state

-6. Some crops that are grown in Vermont are: apples, cherries, Christmas trees, sweet potatoes, sunflowers, and zucchini.
+cherries, Christmas trees, sweet potatoes, sunflowers, and zucchini.

-7. Some cool places to visit while in Vermont are: the Forgotten Village at Greenbank's Hollow, Rock of Ages Granite Quarry, and the Vermont Teddy Bear Co.
+Forgotten Village at Greenbank's Hollow, Rock of Ages Granite Quarry, and the Vermont

-8. Some animals that live in Vermont are: bears, beavers, chipmunks, rabbits, long-tailed weasels, moose, and white-tailed deer.
+8. Some animals that live in Vermont are bears, beavers,

 Get your free printable Vermont worksheet here:

-Click link below to print out your free worksheet
+Click the link below to print out your free worksheet

-Visit my printables section for a wide selection of worksheets and coloring sheets!
+Visit my printable section for a wide selection of

 Books about Vermont:

-1. Champ and Me by the Maple Tree by Ed Shankman
+1. Champ and Me by The Maple Tree by Ed Shankman

 2. My United States: Vermont by Jennifer Hackett